aryakgupta/erp-edu/odoo/doc/setup/install.rst

         C:\> npm install -g less

-Running Odoo
+Running ERP
 ------------

-Once all dependencies are set up, Odoo can be launched by running ``odoo.py``.
+Once all dependencies are set up, ERP can be launched by running ``odoo.py``.

 .. warning:: For the Enterprise edition, you must specify the :file:`enterprise`
     addons folder when starting your server.
 You can do so by providing the path